spyder-ide/spyder/README.md

 * **Interactive console**

-    Multiple IPython consoles with workspace and debugging support to instantly evaluate the code written in the Editor.
-    Spyder consoles also come with full Matplotlib integration.
+    Harness the power of as many IPython consoles as you like with full workspace and debugging support, all within the flexibility of a full GUI interface.
+Instantly run your code by line, cell, or file, and render plots right inline with the output or in interactive windows.

 * **Documentation viewer**

-    Render documentation in real-time with Sphinx for any class or function, whether external or user-created from either the Editor or a Console.
+    Render documentation in real-time with Sphinx for any class or function, whether external or user-created, from either the Editor or a Console.

 * **Variable explorer**